oscar-mercado/datavalr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# stat108project2
+# datavalr

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of stat108project2 is to …
+The goal of datavalr is to …

 ## Installation

-You can install the development version of stat108project2 from [GitHub](https://github.com/) with:
+You can install the development version of datavalr from [GitHub](https://github.com/) with:

 ``` r